nus-cs2113-AY2425S1/ip/README.md

 # Grok User Guide
-Grok is a desktop app for managing tasks, optimized for use via a CLI.
+Grok is a desktop app for managing tasks and is optimized for use via the Command Line Interface.

 - [Quickstart](#QuickStart)
 - [Features](#Features)